foss-for-synopsys-dwc-arc-processors/embarc_applications/arc_design_contest/2018/NCTU_Smart Pillow/README.md

 #### Makefile

-- Selected FreeRTOS here, then you can use [FreeRTOS API][39] in your application:
+- Selected FreeRTOS here, then you can use FreeRTOS API in your application:

         # Application name
         APPL ?= freertos_kernel